Zero-pointed manifolds: Duality

 \subsection{Atiyah duality and non-abelian Poincar\'e duality}

-We prove that the Poincar\'e/Koszul duality map is an equivalence for coefficients in a Koszul duality in a Cartesian-presentable $\oo$-category.
-This immediately implies the classical Atyiah duality, as well as the non-abelian Poincar\'e duality of~\cite{HA}.
+We prove that the Poincar\'e/Koszul duality map is an equivalence for coefficients in a Koszul duality in a bicomplete Cartesian-sifted $\oo$-category.
+This immediately implies the classical Atiyah duality, as well as the non-abelian Poincar\'e duality of~\cite{HA}.

-\begin{theorem}[Non-abelian Poincar\'e duality] Let $B\to \BTop(n)$ be a map of pointed spaces, and let $\cA\colon \zdisk_n^B \longrightarrow \cS$ be a Koszul duality in a Cartesian-presentable $\oo$-category $\cS$.
-Then for each conically finite zero-pointed $B$-manifold $M_\ast$, the Poincar\'e/Koszul duality map
+\begin{theorem}[Non-abelian Poincar\'e duality] Let $\cA\colon \zdisk_n \longrightarrow \cS$ be a Koszul duality in a bicomplete Cartesian-sifted $\oo$-category $\cS$.
+For each zero-pointed $n$-manifold $M_\ast$, the Poincar\'e/Koszul duality map

 is an equivalence.

 \end{theorem}